 Remove dough from bowl onto floured counter or kneading board.
 Pat down to pop bubbles.
 Sprinkle salt onto dough.

-Clean the bowl and oil it, then place dough into it, turning to coat both sides.
+Place dough in an oiled bowl, turning to coat both sides.
 Cover with plastic wrap and let rise until poofy: about 1 hour at 75°F.

 (Optional step) Place dough on kneading board and punch down.
-Fold 4 times (don’t knead) and place back in bowl for second rise (about 1 to 1-1/2 hours).
+Fold 4 times (don’t knead) and place back in bowl for second rise (about 1-1½ hours).

 Preheat oven to 500°F. For best baking results let oven preheat for 1 hour, especially if you’ve placed a baking stone in the oven.

-(Optional step) Divide dough in half and pre-shape into baguettes.
-Cover and let them rest until relaxed (about 15 to 20 minutes).
+Divide dough in half and pre-shape into baguettes.

 Score the dough and steam it by wetting the surface.
 Use a spray bottle, or sprinkle water onto the loaf with your fingers.

-Quickly put dough into oven and turn temperature to 460°F.
+Quickly put dough into oven and reduce temperature to 450°F.

-Bake 20 to 25 minutes.
+Bake 20-25 minutes.
 DO NOT open oven door for first 15 minutes.

 At 20 minutes test for doneness by inserting a thermometer into center of bread.
-Should read 190° to 206°F.
+It should read 190-206°F.

 Remove bread from oven.
-Immediately transfer to a cooling rack and let cool before slicing.
+Immediately transfer to a cooling rack and cool before slicing.